tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 If `enable.auto.commit: false` is set in `rdkafka_options`, the consumer offset in kafka will only be committed when the event has been successfully reached the other end of the pipeline (typically some [offramp](offramps.md#offramps) ).
 If an event failed during processing within the pipeline or at a downstream offramp, the consumer offset will be reset to the offset of the failed event, so it will be retried.
 This has some consequences worth mentioning:

-* Already processed kafka messages (that have succeeded before the failed message failed) might be seen again multiple times.
+* Already processed `kafka` messages (that have succeeded before the failed message failed) might be seen again multiple times.
-* If the message is persistently failing (e.g. due to an illegal payload or similar), tremor will retry those messages infinitely.
+* If the message is persistently failing (e.g. due to an malformed payload or similar), tremor will retry those messages infinitely.

-If persistent failures are to be expected (e.g. due to invalid event payloads) or if repeating messages in general are a problem for the application, avoiding retries with `retry_failed_events: false` is advised.
+If persistent failures are to be expected (e.g. due to incorrect event payloads) or if repeating messages in general are a problem for the application, avoiding retries with `retry_failed_events: false` is advised.

-If `enable.auto.commit: true` is set in `rdkafka_options`, which is the default behaviour if nothing is specified, the offset is immediately committed upon event reception in tremor, regardless of success or failure of processing the kafka message as event in tremor.
+If `enable.auto.commit: true` is set in `rdkafka_options`, which is the default behaviour if nothing is specified, the offset is immediately committed upon event reception in tremor, regardless of success or failure of processing the `kafka` message as event in tremor.

 ### metronome